Skip to content

 Sub proc1(byval i, ByRef j, k)

-' i is passed by value (byval) - the actual parameter and the formal parameter are therefore different
+' i is passed by value (byval) - the effective parameter and the formal parameter are then different

-' j is passed by value (byval) - the actual parameter and the formal parameter are then identical
+' j is passed by value (byref) - the effective parameter and the formal parameter are then identical

-' the passing mode for k is not specified.
-By default, it is by reference
+' the k passage mode is not specified.
+The default is by reference

 k=k+1